Adoption of the euro in Bulgaria

-Bulgaria has been approved to adopt the euro effective 1 January 2026, which would make it the 21st member state of the eurozone.

-When Bulgaria joined the EU in 2007 it committed to join the eurozone and replace its currency, the Bulgarian lev, with the euro.
+Bulgaria adopted the euro on 1 January 2026, becoming the 21st member state of the eurozone.
+When Bulgaria joined the European Union in 2007 it committed to join the eurozone and replace its currency, the lev, with the euro.
 In February 2025, the country officially requested off-cycle assessments of their convergence by the European Commission and ECB to determine the country's readiness.
 The 2025 convergence reports published on 4 June 2025 concluded that Bulgaria met the convergence criteria.
 On 8 July 2025, the European Parliament endorsed Bulgaria's entry in the eurozone and the Council of the European Union adopted the final three legislative acts required for the admission.

-The lev has been under a currency board since 1997, with a fixed exchange rate initially against the Deutsche Mark and subsequently its replacement, the euro.
-The convergence exchange rate is fixed at 1 EUR = 1.95583 BGN.

-When Bulgaria adopts the euro, it would become only the second official currency in the country's history, replacing the lev, which was established in 1880 and first introduced in 1881.

-Convergence criteria
+The lev was first established by the Bulgarian National Bank in 1880.
+Under a currency board introduced in 1997, the lev was first pegged to the Deutsche Mark (1,000 BGL = 1 DEM).
+With the lev's 1999 redenomination and the arrival of the euro, the exchange rate was updated to its long-standing fixed peg of 1.95583 BGN = 1 EUR.
+Between 10 July 2020 and 31 December 2025, the lev remained within the European Exchange Rate Mechanism (ERM II), exiting the mechanism to transition into the euro on 1 January 2026.
+On that day, the euro became the official currency of Bulgaria; however, during the cash changeover period (January 2026), the lev and the euro circulated in parallel for cash payments.
+Since 1 February 2026, the euro has been the sole legal currency in Bulgaria, ending 146 years of Bulgarian lev usage.

+History

-When it joined the European Union in 2007, Bulgaria committed to switching its currency, the lev, to the euro, as stated in the 2005 EU accession treaty.
+When it joined the EU in 2007, Bulgaria committed to switching its currency, the lev, to the euro, as stated in the 2005 EU accession treaty.
 The transition would occur once the country meets all the euro convergence criteria.
 As the lev was fixed to the Deutsche Mark at par, the lev's peg effectively switched to the euro on 1 January 1999, at the rate of 1.95583 leva = 1 euro, which was the Deutsche Mark's fixed exchange rate to the euro.

 Before the Bulgarian euro coins had been designed, the Madara Rider had already been selected as the motif on the obverse ("national" side) of the coins.
-Two Bulgarian saints, Ivan Rilski and Paisius of Hilendar, will also be depicted on the Bulgarian euro coins.
-In this way, Bulgaria will become the first Orthodox country to have a Christian character on its Euro coins.
+Two Bulgarian saints, Ivan Rilski and Paisius of Hilendar, are depicted on the Bulgarian euro coins.
+In this way, Bulgaria is the first Orthodox country to have a Christian character on its euro coins.
 Bulgaria officially joined the European Exchange Rate Mechanism (ERM II) on 10 July 2020.
 Bulgarian government and central bank officials adopted a draft national plan for euro adoption on 30 June 2021, after stating that same day Bulgaria's intention to adopt the euro on 1 January 2024.
 In May 2022, the government adopted a more definitive version of its euro introduction plan, reaffirming the country's commitment to adopt the euro on the target date.
 On 21 February 2023, Bulgaria scrapped the idea of adopting the single currency on 1 January 2024 due to an internal political crisis.